-In this day and age, it is hard being a student.
-Before even achieving their degree, securing a job and paying for everyday living expenses, students are heavily in debt that may hang over them for 30 years to come.
-We could point a finger at student loans and accuse the scheme of taking the joy out of student lives and charging high-interest rates that students can’t refuse however, sometimes even a student loan isn’t enough.
-Many students are turning to student payday loans to cover their basic bills and food.
-Unfortunately, dishonest payday loan lenders and loan sharks prey on students vulnrability and are breaking FCA regulations set in place to protect students and other borrowers by offering them student payday loans without following the guidelines.
+In this day and age, it’s hard to be a student.
+Before getting their degree or securing a job, students are heavily in debt that will follow them for 30 years.
+We could point the finger at student loans and accuse them of charging high-interest rates that students can’t avoid.
+However, student loans are not entirely to blame.
+Many students struggle to afford basic living expenses and turn to student payday loans to cover essential bills and food.
+Unfortunately, loan sharks prey on students’ vulnerability and offer student pay day loans that are not regulated by the Financial Conduct Authority.

-Unfortunately, he is not the first student to suffer from debt problems.
-Many students rely on simple fast loans or bridging loans when their expenditure exceeds their student loan income.
-However, often these dishonest payday lenders who lend to a student payday loans are dangerous and are breaking the rules.
-Most mainststream payday loan lenders will not lend to students who do not have a steady and high enough income.
+Unfortunately, Naseeb Chuhan is not the first student to suffer from debt problems.
+Many students rely on short term loans or bridging loans when their expenditure exceeds their student loan income.
+However, dishonest lenders who offer payday loans for students are dangerous and are breaking regulation.
+Most mainstream payday lenders won’t lend to students without a steady income who are vulnerable to sink deeply into debt.

 Student Payday Loan Lenders Caught!

-Mr Gasparyan is the not the only shady businessman in the payday loan industry.
-Before applying for any payday loan, make sure the lender is FCA regulated, and the interest is not too high!
+Unfortunately, Mr Gasparyan is not the only shady businessman in the payday loan industry.
+Before applying for any payday loan, you must make sure the lender is FCA regulated and the interest is not too high!
 If you cannot afford a payday loan, you may need to consider other safe ways to borrow money.
-If you are feeling totally in despair over your finances, you may want to think seriously about contacting debt specialists who can advise you personally on debt, budgeting and saving money.
+If you feel your finances are spiralling out of control, you should contact a debt specialist.
+They can advise you personally on how to handle your debt, budget, and save money.

 Why are So Many Students in Debt?

-Students receive a maximum of £9,000 student loans towards tuition and a maximum loan of £5,555 (or £7,751 – London Students) for living costs.
-Based on a three-year study, a student can accumulate £43,665 debt on student’s loans alone.
-If students were taking out payday loans as well, they are likely to fall into a profound and disturbing debt.
+Students can get up to £9,000 in student loans for tuition and £5,555 (£7,751 – London Students) for living costs.
+Based on a three-year study, a student can accumulate £43,665 of debt just from student loans.
+If students take out payday loans as well, they will fall into deep debt which will take years to pay.

-There are minimal opportunities for earning money in university.
-Although students try and find part-time jobs to help pay for their living costs, it isn’t easy especially as these have to fit in with their student courses too.
+To compound the issue, there are minimal opportunities for students to earn money in university.
+Although students try to find small jobs to cover their expenses, it’s hard to fit in work with their classes.

-Despite student loan rates soaring, most students will use them to pay for university.
-However as this is not enough for some, they may look for payday loans to help them cover their expenses like food and bills.
-Dishonest payday loan lenders are targeting students and charging them abhorrent levels of interest.
-They are being exposed and prosecuted by the regulatory boards for lending irresponsibly to students and other financially vulnerable people.
+Despite student loan rates soaring, most students will still use them to pay for university.
+This is still not enough for some, and they may seek payday loans to cover basics like food and bills.
+Dishonest payday loan lenders target students, charging abhorrent levels of interest on loans they could not afford to begin with.
+These shady lenders are now getting exposed and prosecuted by the regulatory boards for lending irresponsibly to students.